jimcavoy/Mp2tStrm/README.md

 stream from a MPEG-2 TS file.

 ## Dedependencies
-This project has an external dependency on [libmp2t library](https://github.com/jimcavoy/mp2tp).
+This project has an external dependency on [libmp2t library](https://github.com/jimcavoy/mp2tp) and [libh264p library](https://github.com/jimcavoy/h264p).